tracsman/AzureCT/README.md

 ## History
 2016-02-03 - Initial beta release, version 0.5.

-## To Do (Backlog)
+## To Do (Backlog) In Priority Order

-1. (Get-AzureNetworkAvailability.ps1) Check XML schema version, if not current, overwrite local XML.
+1. (Get-LocalTrace.ps1) Net new script, if Get-AzureNetworkAvailability fails, a simple information collector to provide troubleshooting information.
-2. (Get-AzureNetworkAvailability.ps1) Add more help information, add Verbose output (Write-Verbose), and Debug Output (Write-Debug)
+2. (Get-ServerTrace.ps1) Net new server side script that works with Get-LocalTrace.ps1 to inspect the network from the Azure side back towards the on-premise network.
+These two data sets will hopefully provide information to detect in which component the fault lies.
-3. (Get-AzureNetworkAvailability.ps1) Add ending stats if CRTL-C pressed in middle of job
+3. (Get-AzureNetworkAvailability.ps1) Check XML schema version, if not current, overwrite local XML.
-4. (WebDiag.ps1) Net new script, if Get-AzureNetworkAvailability fails, a simple troubleshooter
+4. (Get-AzureNetworkAvailability.ps1) Add more help information, add Verbose output (Write-Verbose), and Debug Output (Write-Debug)
-5. (ServerDiag.ps1) Net new server side script that works with WebDiag.ps1 to trace the problem from the Azure side back to the on-prem network.
-The two will hopefully provide information to detect in which component the fault lies.
+5. (Get-AzureNetworkAvailability.ps1) Add ending stats if CRTL-C pressed in middle of job
 6. (DisplayAvailability.html) Make it prettier
-7. (HAT.psm1) Wrap the client side scripts into a module for ease of installation
+7. (AzureCT.psm1) Wrap the client side scripts into a module for ease of installation

 ## Incorporated Licenses
 This tool incorporates [JQuery](https://jquery.org/license/ "JQuery License") for XML manipulation and is included in the ServerSide files.
 JQuery.js is included and used under the requirements of the MIT License, and in compliance with the main JQuery license proviso "*You are free to use any jQuery Foundation project in any other project (even commercial projects) as long as the copyright header is left intact.*"